Motivic decompositions of families with Tate fibers: smooth and singular cases: Recall and complement on Wildeshaus's motivic intermediate extensions

 \begin{prop} Consider the notation and the assumptions of the previous definition.
 Then, any object $M$ of $\mathcal{C}(S)_{w=0}$ is isomorphic to a direct sum $j_{!*}M_U \oplus i_*N$, for an object $M_U$ of $\mathcal{C}(U)_{w=0}$ and an object $N$ of $\mathcal{C}(Z)_{w=0}$.
 The object $M_U$ is such that $j^*M \simeq M_U$ (hence unique up to unique isomorphism) and $N$ is unique up to an isomorphism, which becomes unique in $\mathcal{C}(Z)^u_{w=0}$. \end{prop}

 \begin{rem} It is believed that for any $S$, the heart $\Chow(S)$ of the motivic weight structure on $\DM_c(S,\BQ)$ is semi-primary (cfr. \cite[Conj.
 3.4]{Wil17}).
-This conjecture is at the moment completely out of reach, but it would permit, by choosing as $\mathcal{C}(\cdot)$ the whole of the categories $\DM_c(\cdot,\BQ)$, to define (up to non-unique isomorphism) the intermediate extension to $S$ of any Chow motive on $U$. \end{rem}
+This conjecture is at the moment completely out of reach, but it would permit, by choosing as $\mathcal{C}(\cdot)$ the whole of the categories $\DM_c(\cdot,\BQ)$, to define (up to non-unique isomorphism) the intermediate extension to $S$ of any Chow motive on $U$.
+When $S$ is the spectrum of a field, the reader should compare this conjecture with the nilpotency conjecture stated at the beginning of Section \ref{sec:dec}. \end{rem}